 Well, tenants don’t have the right to keep pets in a rental property.
 It is because many landlords don’t like pets as they damage their properties.
 But sometimes the tenants may get permission to have pets in the premises by the landlord mentioning it on the lease agreement.
 But the landlord can charge an additional fee or ‘pet deposit’ if the tenants wants to keep their pets with them in the property.

 As a renter you may have many rights.
 But the above-mentioned are the rights that you must know about.
 Educating yourself and knowing your right allows you to be prepared.
 So that you make good decision in case any problems occurred in future.

-Always remember that a property management company in Maryland or property manager is there to help the landlords.
+Always remember that a property management company in Maryland or property manager in Baltimore is there to help the landlords.
 They are well aware of the landlord tenants laws and other.
 But, you are the one the one who can help you.
 So, you must know all your rights as a tenant to live peacefully in a rental property.
 Then you can be prepared for any potential problem that could occur.